Code-Institute-Submissions/Memory-games/FEATURES.md

     really well with the flow of the site.
 The content is eye-catching and draws users in.
     The buttons are the crown and glory of this form.
 There are two buttons, "Reset" and "Submit".
 I used a smart box-shadow effect on these which, when they are clicked, makes it seem like the button has been pressed.
-I also made it so that when the "Submit" button is clicked, the text changed from 'Submit' to 'Sent' which tells the user their form has been sent.
+I also made it so that when the "Submit" button is clicked, a spinning animation appears, telling the user their form is being sent.

     - As the screen width size reduces into a tablet view, the form stays wrapped and still allows for plenty of text input room.
 I chose to remove the 'Reset' button on this view as it creates more room for the 'Submit'